 I have a (bad) habit of sometimes putting my feet up on the chair across from me at the home breakfast table.
-It’s usually after I have finished breakfast, have moved my plate out of the way, pulled my Kindle reader close and topped off my coffee.
-The hope is to be relaxed but focused on the book and topic with which I’m currently engaged.
+I do this after I have finished breakfast and have moved my plate out of the way.
+I have also pulled my Kindle reader close and topped off my coffee.
+I hope to merely relax and focus on the book and topic of interest.

-Of course I had to climb under the table with pliers and pull the staples out where I could.
-A couple staples were too stubborn to pull out and I had to pound them in below the wood surface instead.
-Note: I put this table together 10 years ago.
-It’s been annoying me all this time.
-I should have done things right the first time.
-I should have paid attention.
-I should have taken care of the annoyance as soon as I discovered the oversight.
+Of course, I had to climb under the table with pliers and pull the staples out where I could.
+A couple of them were too stubborn to pull out, and I had to pound them in below the wood surface instead.
+Note: I put this table together ten years ago.
+It’s has been annoying me all this time.
+I know I should have done things right the first time.
+I should have paid attention to my work.
+And, I should have taken care of the annoyance as soon as I discovered the oversight.
 I didn’t.
 Something else always seemed more urgent.

 Similarly, I think we have lots of minor irritations in our business processes.
-They continuously eat away at our productivity but seem too minor to stop what we’re doing to address them.
+They continuously eat away at our productivity but seem too insignificant to stop what we’re doing to address them.
 We tell ourselves that we have to stay focused on the task, the objective.
-So we wind up living with inefficiencies that we could easily eliminate for ourselves and/or our team.
+So we wind up living with inefficiencies that we could quickly eliminate for ourselves and our team.
 What’s with that?
-How long should we put up with the “this is annoying but I can’t fix it now; I’ll do it later,” syndrome?
+How long should we put up with the “this is annoying, but I can’t fix it now; I’ll do it later,” syndrome?